 If You Need To Withdraw Your Child

 If your child is already attending a Idaho public school then you need to officially withdraw them in order to homeschool.
-The following instructions are from the Idaho State Department of Education (School Choice In Idaho Packet page 9),
+The following instructions are from the Idaho State Department of Education’s FAQ page;

 “Parents should contact the school office, in person and/or in writing, to let the school know that the child will be instructed at home and is being withdrawn from public school.
 The school may have a withdrawal form to be completed by the parent or guardian.”